Return of Title IV Funds Policy

 The date used to determine the student's withdrawal is either:

--the date in which the student submits the Official Withdrawal form to the Registrar's Office; or
+-the date on which the student submits the Official Leave of Absence or Withdrawal from the University Form; or

--the date the student otherwise provided official notification to the Registrar's Office of his/her intent to withdraw; or
+-the date the student otherwise provided official notification to the Registrar's Office of his or her intent to withdraw; or

 -the student's last date of attendance at a documented academically related activity; or